-These two courses are designed to provide understanding of ethical behaviour for employees and managers.
+These two courses are designed to provide an understanding of ethical behavior for employees and managers.

 GM 2.1: Individual and Group Behaviour

-Objectives: Study the impact that individuals, groups, and structures have on behaviour within organisations.
-Understand the principles of individual and group behaviour applied to the workplace.
-Understand the principal historical and contemporary approaches to the study of individual and group behaviour.
+Objectives: Study the impact that individuals, groups, and structures have on behavior within organizations.
+Understand the principles of individual and group behavior applied to the workplace.
+Understand the principal historical and contemporary approaches to the study of individual and group behavior.
 Apply theory to practical workplace situations, with a special focus on the NGO sector.
 Understand the critical role of group dynamics between regular and volunteer staff and in intercultural teams.

 - Individual processes and personality dynamics